 Through the two arms of APA’s research programs described here – the American Psychiatric Institute for Research and Education (APIRE) and the Division of Research (DoR) – APA conducts mental health services and policy research.
 We play a key role in administering diverse research training programs for psychiatrists, support for which is provided by components of the federal National Institutes of Health, as well as by private sector sources.
 APA’s own American Psychiatric Foundation also provides support for certain research activities conducted and administered by the APIRE and DoR.
 In addition, APIRE is a division of the American Psychiatric Foundation, which itself is a 501(c)(3) subsidiary of the APA.

 We appreciate your visit to our research pages.
-Information on these and other current research activities can be found in our bi-annual publication, Psychiatric Research Report.
+Information on these and previous research activities can be found in the archives of our bi-annual publication, Psychiatric Research Report.
 Please contact us if you would like additional information on programs or activities described here.